 Is your vehicle's ceiling damaged?
 Do you have a sagging car headliner, torn headliner or stained headliner board?
 Trust the car interior experts at Mac's Upholstery to fix a headliner in a car or replace a headliner board.
 Automotive headliners are sometimes referred to as head liners.

 Car Headliner Repair Seattle

 If your car ceiling is drooping, torn or water-stained, it's time for a headliner fix or upholstery fabric repair.
 You could buy a kit on the Internet and try it yourself.
 But, it isn't easy to repair a headliner.
 If you don't get it right the first time, you have to start all over.
-Why risk the embarrassment and cost of a botched do-it-yourself project, when Seattle's auto interior experts are a short drive away.
+Why risk the embarrassment and cost of a botched do-it-yourself project, when Seattle's auto headliner repair experts are a short drive away.

+If you're searching for a used headliner or a headliner aftermarket source, give us a call.
 We've been replacing auto headliners for decades.
 Our professionally trained technicians fix all makes and models.
 Here's an example of how our technicians typically replace the sagging headliner in a car:

 Headliner Removed From Car

 Repairing Auto Headliner